 - Fee: ¥6500 month (Plus start-up fees: Registration, Insurance, Uniform, etc), ¥1500 month (during months when you are unable to attend, e.g. if you become injured).

 Saga is home to several Kyokushin Karate dojos scattered across the major towns and cities.
 Kyokushin is a no-nonsense, full contact style of Karate that emphasizes the practical applications of fighting techniques.
 It is a style that might be familiar to those with an interest in K1 or UFC, as it has produced some of the top fighters in the MMA circuit.
 Training in Kyokushin has a root in the fundamentals common to many styles of Karate, but focuses on more modern training methods, such as bag work and sparring.
 Despite it’s fearsome reputation in the martial arts world, Kyokushin dojo’s (especially the ones’ in Saga prefecture) are very welcoming of complete beginners.

 On top of learning a practical and effective style of self-defence, joining a dojo is a great way to experience the martial arts culture of Japan and expose yourself to aspects of the Japanese language that you might not encounter in a school setting.
 Each session gives an intense cardiovascular workout as well as exercises focusing on developing strength and technique, so it’s a great way to get in shape fast.
 There are full contact tournaments held every two or three months, so if you want to throw your hat into the ring there’s always a chance around the corner.

-Even if you have no experience with martial arts you can get an understanding of what to do without having to go through a Japanese textbook.
-There are Kyokushin dojos worldwide, so you can continue your training after your time on JET.
+Even if you have no experience with martial arts and your Japanese ability is lacking, you can still have an enjoyable experience .
+There are Kyokushin dojo’s worldwide, so you can continue your training after your time on JET.

 - Where: Various dojos are available across Saga Prefecture.
 Saga branch:

 - When: Varies, but generally Tuesdays, Thursdays and Saturdays, 7-9pm.

 - Get Involved: Simply turn up at your local dojo!
 For assistance in finding your local dojo, you can contact Scott Hastings (Takeo City ALT and DR), who trains at the Saga Kyokushin branch.